War Criminal Joachim Peiper Led His Troops To Death

 |The Peiper his fans see.|

-“I was a Nazi and I remain one…The Germany of today is no longer a great nation, it has become a province of Europe.”It is unclear if Peiper was speaking literally when he said that he was a lifelong Nazi, or merely figuratively.
+“I was a [Party member] and I remain one…The Germany of today is no longer a great nation, it has become a province of Europe.”It is unclear if Peiper was speaking literally when he said that he was a lifelong Party member, or merely figuratively.
 As in so many instances, we get into shades of meaning with Peiper.
 His fans will believe whichever side of that particular equation makes him seem more heroic to them, that's how it goes with Peiper in so many ways.